top of page

 Dr. Gina Martin, PhD (She/Her)

-Assistant Professor, Faculty of Health Disciplines, Athabasca University
+Associate Professor, Faculty of Health Disciplines, Athabasca University

 Dr. Gina Martin’s research focuses on understanding how the physical and social neighbourhoods where young people live, play, and learn influence their health.
 Much of her work focuses on understanding the effects of environments (social, built, and natural environments) on child and adolescent health and wellbeing.
 Her research involves using quantitative techniques and mixed methods.
 Her research is funded by the Social Science and Humanities Research Council and the Canadian Institutes of Health Research.
 Dr. Martin has worked extensively on projects studying patterns of child and adolescent well-being and substance use in the Canadian and Scottish contexts.
 She is also working to explore the links between planetary health and child and adolescent health and well-being.